sjb296/sailing-carpark/README.md

 ## The outcome

 A fun project for learning about CV/YOLO and Playwright.
-Likely not that actually useful!
+Not a great estimator of how full the carpark is due to big vans getting in the camera's way!

 ## Limitations & lessons